remidinishanth/golang_learnings/README.md

     println("Output of len(str) is : ", len(str)) // 4
 ```

+#### map

+* A map holds a set of key/value pairs and provides constant-time operations to store, retrieve,
+or test for an item in the set.
+* The key may be of any type whose values can compared with `==`,
+strings being the most common example; the value may be of any type at all.

 #### Type

 A type determines a set of values together with operations and methods specific to those values.